GogiBoy102/Peelpreter/README.md

 - [ ] Optional Parameters
 - [x] While Loops
 - [ ] For Loops
+- [ ] Add New Keyword `list`.
+      This would cause loops to return an array of the results of the last expressions of each iteration of the loop instead of returning the result of the last expression of the last iteration of the loop.
 - [ ] Structs
 - [ ] Chaining variable assignments.
 E.g, `let x = y = 7`
 - [ ] Import System